 The Find Duplicates function is useful while conforming (assembling) location WAV files as duplicate WAVs can cause multiple versions of the same WAV file being shown in the Pro Tools timeline once files have been conformed.

-2nd or 3rd generation USB iLok for trial and full licenses.
+2nd or 3rd generation USB iLok for all types of licenses, authorised locally or using sharable (network) licenses.
 Read More

 Download & Trial